Skip to main content

 Evaporative cooler IAQ trade-offs: Evaporative (swamp) coolers, common in Nevada's drier regions, introduce 100% outdoor air — an IAQ advantage in clean-air conditions but a liability during dust events or wildfire smoke.
 The Evaporative Coolers vs. Central AC in Nevada comparison covers the operational differences and IAQ implications of each system type.

-For profiles of licensed contractors offering IAQ-related HVAC services in Southern Nevada, Las Vegas HVAC Authority provides a structured directory of qualified professionals operating under Nevada State Contractors Board licensing, organized by service category and geographic coverage within Clark County.
+For profiles of licensed contractors offering IAQ-related HVAC services in Southern Nevada, Las Vegas HVAC Authority provides a structured provider network of qualified professionals operating under Nevada State Contractors Board licensing, organized by service category and geographic coverage within Clark County.

 Decision boundaries